 In both cases, Google shows up as the premier solution, surpassing all other vendors combined.
 In both cases, about 30% of those companies are doing what I dubbed “double dipping” – using a paid solution as well as GA.
 Over 90% of the Top 500 Retail sites are using web analytics, way more than the 75% of the Fortune 500 – maybe the huge difference stems from retail vs pure branding of very large organizations.

 It doesn’t matter if GA is the “de facto” standard, if it boasts the “enterprise ready” badge.
 It doesn’t matter if other vendors are shown ahead of it in the Forrester Wave Web Analytics Q4’2011 report or if it doesn’t have the longest list of features.
-It answers analysts needs – and the most successful organizations have figured this out!This entry was posted in Web Analytics and tagged Adobe, Google Analytics, IBM, WebTrends.
+It answers analysts needs – and the most successful organizations have figured this out!This entry was posted in Technology, Web Analytics and tagged Adobe, Google Analytics, IBM, WebTrends.
 Bookmark the permalink.